 Where command in windows | which command alternatives

-What is windows equivalent command of which command in Unix?
+What is the Windows equivalent command of the which command in Unix?

 where [options] searchpattern